-Of course this is probably a busy time with travel, shopping, and plenty of holiday merrymaking, so we thought we’d come up with 10 quick tips on how to get some extra American accent practice in.
-These are nice little reminder-tools for continuing to improve your American oral posture, pronunciation, intonation, and rhythm.
+This is probably a busy time with travel, shopping, and plenty of holiday merrymaking, so we thought we’d come up with 10 quick tips on how to get some extra American accent practice in.
+Here are some little tools for continuing to improve your American oral posture, pronunciation, intonation, and rhythm.
 Some of them are quite portable, and can be practiced almost anywhere and anytime.

 Sing!
 Find an American song that you love, get the lyrics, and learn it.
 Or learn part of it.
 Learn one line!
 Sing it until you connect with a few moments of American resonance and rhythm, and then keep singing it to get that feel internalized.
 This is great for vowel work (e.g. check out Lady Gaga’s “Poker Face” for some great long /o/ going on) and general pronunciation and vibe. (“Vibe” is the physical “attitude” or “feel” or even “look” of the accent…beyond mere pronunciation differences.
 Every accent has its own vibe.
 Imitation can help you understand this).

 Post-it practice.
 Choose one word or phrase that contains a target sound you’re working on, and that you say frequently.
 Write it on some post-its and stick them on your refrigerator, computer monitor, bathroom mirror.
 Examples:

 a.
 “Probably” (for the /a/ sound spelled with an O).

 b.
 “Stop it!”
 (Good for eliminating the EH in front of ST, for Spanish- and Portuguese speakers…also useful if you are a parent :).